posthtml/posthtml-cli/readme.md

     --output -o    Output File or Folder
     --config -c    Path to config file
     --use -u       PostHTML plugin name
-    --help -h      CLI Help
+    --base -b      Mirror the directory structure relative to this path in the output directory --help -h      CLI Help
     --version -v   CLI Version